max-agenthub/mcp/README.md

 ## About

-The `mcp-proxy` is a tool that lets you switch between server transports.
-There are two supported modes:
+The `mcp-proxy` is a tool that lets you switch between server transports and provides local MCP servers.
+There are three supported modes:

 1. stdio to SSE
 2. SSE to stdio
+3. Local MCP servers

 ## 1. stdio to SSE